11avnishkumar/datastructure/README.md

 ## Hashing
-* Hashing is used to searching
+* It is used for searching
 * Note linear and binary search is still slower because they have to time complexity `O(n) and O(logn)` respectively.
 * We need to still faster algorithms that have the time complexity `O(1)`,so here comes the hashing technique.

 * Explanation of the hashing.
-* if we have some set of keys or set of elements.
+* If we have some set of keys or set of elements.
 ```c++
 keys : 8,3,6,10,15,18,14;